jesvedberg/Ancestry_HMM-S/README.md

 # Ancestry_HMM-S Manual

-### Jesper Svedberg
+## Jesper Svedberg

-#### Quick overview
+### Quick overview

 Ancestry_HMM-S (AHMMS) is a program designed to infer adaptive introgression from population genomic data.
 This README.md file contains a short user manual.
 A preprint describing this software and our work validate it can be found at https://www.biorxiv.org/content/10.1101/2020.08.02.232934v1 .
 AHMMS is based on the software Ancestry_HMM, and more information about input file types etc. can be found at: https://github.com/russcd/Ancestry_HMM

+### Installation

+AHMMS can be installed either through Bioconda, or by compiling it from source code.

+#### Bioconda

+[Bioconda](https://bioconda.github.io/) is a repository of bioinformatics software for the [Conda](https://docs.conda.io/en/latest/) package manager.
+If you have [Conda installed and Bioconda set up](https://bioconda.github.io/user/install.html), you can install AHMMS using the following command:

+        $ conda install ancestry_hmm-s

+Bioconda is the easiest way to install AHMMS, especially if you do not have root access.

-#### Download and Compile:
+#### Download and compile

+The easiest way to build AHMMS from source is to clone this Github repository and compile it:

         $ git clone https://github.com/jesvedberg/Ancestry_HMM-S.git
         $ cd Ancestry_HMM-S/src/
         $ make

-#### Dependencies:
+#### Dependencies

-Ancestry_HMM-S requires the C++ linear algebra library, armadillo.
+If building AHMMS from source code, make surethe C++ linear algebra library armadillo is installed.
 More information and detailed download instructions can be found here, http://arma.sourceforge.net/.
-Armadillo can be installed on OSX using homebrew
+Armadillo can also be installed on OSX using homebrew

         $ brew install armadillo